CyberSource/cybersource-sdk-java/README.md

 - Put below block of code to handle the ClientException to print the complete stacktrace.

-        try{
+        In 6.2.10 or below releases, handle the exception as try{
             Client.runTransaction(requestMap, merchantProperties);
         }catch (ClientException e){